ergo-services/ergo/docs/advanced/observer.md

 You can also reach a node that Observer is not yet connected to.
 If the registrar knows it, selecting it is enough; otherwise you provide its address (host, port, and cookie, optionally over TLS) and Observer establishes the connection.
 The "Switch observer to this node" button on a connection detail window does the same for a peer you are already looking at.
 From a single browser tab, you move freely across the entire cluster.

 <figure><img src="../.gitbook/assets/placeholder.svg" alt="Screenshot needed"><figcaption>Screenshot needed: the sidebar node selector listing cluster nodes, alongside the connect-to-node dialog for reaching a node by address.</figcaption></figure>

+The map of the whole cluster, every node at once with the traffic between them, is not part of this UI.
+It belongs to the cloud interface at [ergo.observer](https://ergo.observer), which reads the same observer over the same API.
+What the embedded UI gives you is one node at a time, with free movement between them.

+## The same node, read by an agent

+Every view on this page is a layout somebody decided on in advance, which is what makes it fast to read and useless for a question nobody anticipated.
+The same observer serves a second surface for exactly those questions: an [MCP](mcp.md) endpoint where an AI agent reads the node as addressable resources and calls tools on demand.

+It is the same data, the same node, and the same authorization: a read-only ceiling refuses an agent's kill for the same reason it hides yours.
+What differs is who chooses the next question.
+See [Inspecting With an AI Agent](mcp.md).